brandeth/web-shop/README.md

    composer create-project laravel/laravel web-shop
    ```

    - Creates a new Laravel project named `web-shop`.
-Composer handles all dependencies automatically.
+Composer handles all dependencies automatically by downloading necessary packages.

 2. **Navigate to the project directory:**